davdai01/nerdtree-zos-plugin/README.md

 * Use *(L) list member* function to list through members in the PDS or folder, and choose to edit a member file
-* You can then edit the file, and the changes will be automatically uploaded to mainframe whenever you save it
+* You can then edit the file, and the changes will be automatically uploaded to mainframe whenever you save it in Vim
 * if you are editing JCL file, you can submit this directly to mainframe from Vim using command :JCLSubmit